Oral rehydration salts

 Oral rehydration salts do not treat the diarrhoea itself, but they replace the salts and water that are lost, and so reduce the effects of dehydration.

-If your child has the above symptoms and they are not starting to get better after 2–3 days, contact your doctor or local NHS services (111 in parts of England; 0845 4647 in parts of England and Wales; 0845 24 24 24 in Scotland).
+If your child has the above symptoms and they are notbgetting better, contact your doctor or local NHS services (details at end of leaflet).

 Oral rehydration salts are usually given after each runny poo (diarrhoea).